wasmer-examples/js-worker-wasmer-starter/README.md

 ## Usage

-Modify the logic of your simple Python HTTP server in the `src/index.js` file.
+You can find the logic of the Javascript worker in the `src/index.js` file.

+You can run the server easily with:

 ```bash
 wasmer run . --net